Dime-Time/Dime-Time-Mobile/app-store-assets/app-descriptions.md

 • Student loans
 • Personal loans
 • Anyone wanting to build better financial habits

-### Pricing
-$2.99/month subscription - cheaper than most coffee drinks and could save you thousands in debt payments!

 ### Beta Testing Notice
 This app is currently in beta testing.
 Some features may be limited or simulated for safety during testing.
 Your feedback helps us improve!